 The desert riparian watersheds of the Muddy River, Virgin River, and Meadow Valley Wash are identified as unique habitats and resources addressed by the MSHCP.
-The Biological and Conference Opinion (USFWS 2000) for the MSHCP was issued on the basis that private land within these riparian watersheds would be acquired for conservation of the southwestern willow flycatcher (Empidonax traillii extimus), yellow-billed cuckoo (Coccyzus americanus), Arizona Bell's vireo (Vireo bellii arizonae), blue grosbeak (Passerina caerulea), summer tanager (Piranga rubra), and vermilion flycatcher (Pyrocephalus rubinus).
-Expansion of the Reserves is through voluntary sales only and is directed by guidance described below.
-The current total acreage in the Riparian Reserves is 603 acres
+The Biological and Conference Opinion (USFWS 2000) for the MSHCP was issued on the basis that private land within these riparian watersheds would be acquired for conservation of the MSHCP-covered bird species listed in Table 1.
+Expansion of the Riparian Reserves is through voluntary sales only and is directed by guidance described below.
+The current total acreage in the Riparian Reserves is 662 acres.